 Once Live, Here Are Some Things to Know

 Understand that configuring SuccessScore Profiles is an iterative process; it's ok to make adjustments or revisions as you get a better feel for the criteria or data points you're using to configure the profiles.
+The historical trend in the SuccessScore app will even track the history if you are adding or removing metric groups.

 We Want to Hear from You